wp-plugins/nvd3-visualisations/readme.txt

 4. Optional Exports Buttons & Chart's Data Turned on for Public Readers (eq **exports:true**)

 == Changelog ==

+= 1.6.6 =
+Version 1.6.6 -
+Multidimensional & -series data generates charts on the same way as below: set different bgcolor for each data set.
+This works with the **multibar** chart type at first.
+Including OpenOffice Calc examples file.

 = 1.6.5 =
 Version 1.6.5 -